 All film processing and record posting was done manually.
 As a result, as many as 40 individuals were assigned to the Dosimetry and Records Section.
 The manual reading and posting operations were tedious and timeconsuming, and also subject to many errors.
 A continuing re-check was required to ensure the greatest accuracy possible, but this was not always successful.
 The master-record file for all personnel in Joint Task Force SEVEN was maintained at Eniwetok Atoll.
-At Bikini Atell a records file of only those personnel present at the atoll was maintained.
-This split filing system necessitated a daily exchange of dosage information, primarily from Bikini to Eniwetok, in order to maintain the master file.
+At Bikini Atoll a records file of only those personnel present at the atoll was maintained.
+This split filing system e was i in Joint ation Redman enwas issued a "m4-sion" ami for each were also ation as a dosagefirst perl each worn in severe , the exand the \$0,000 were mainrapid deating in ntering a re noted 12 hr.

+necessitated a daily exchange of dosage information, primarily from Bikini to Eniwetok, in order to maintain the master file.
 This information was exchanged via the radio-teletype circuits.

 All film processing at Eniwetok Atoll was carried out at the Rad-Safe Building on Parry Island.
 At Bikini, dual processing equipment was maintained as the possibility of afloat operations, similar to Operation Castle, was always present.
-A photodosimetry processing trailer, obtained from the Army's Evans Signal Laboratory, was maintained aboard the USNS Alusworth at all times.
+A photodosimetry processing trailer, obtained from the Army's Evans Signal Laboratory, was maintained aboard the USNS Ainsworth at all times.
 Fortunately, no real need arose for its use.
-Although the photodosimetry facility in the Rad-Safe Building on Envu was always available, the building suffered damage during the Zuni and Navajo shots and extensive repair to the darkroom was required.
+Although the photodosimetry facility in the Rad-Safe Building on Envu was always available, the building suffered damage during the the termination of termination of the termination of termination of termination of the termination of the termination of the termination of t